A Modern Classic

 The success factors: teamwork and passion

-A decisive factor for the outcome was the close coordination with clients, specialist planners, contractors, the Departments of Monuments and Historic Buildings and Urban Planning on ideas, structural possibilities, economic efficiency and design, which all participants pursued with considerable passion and commitment.
+A decisive factor for the outcome was the close coordination with clients, specialist planners, contractors, the Departments of Monuments and Historic Buildings and Urban Design on ideas, structural possibilities, economic efficiency and design, which all participants pursued with considerable passion and commitment.